NimaZah/minimal/index.md

 ---
 <div class="profile">
   <img src="https://via.placeholder.com/150" alt="Profile Picture" class="profile-pic">
-  <p>I am a machine learning engineer with over 20 years of experience.
+  <p>I am man a machine learning engineer with over 20 years of experience.
 I have worked with innovative companies such as Airbnb and GitHub, which included early <a href="#">LLM research used by OpenAI</a> for code understanding.
 I have also led and contributed to numerous popular <a href="#">open-source machine-learning tools</a>.
 I am currently an independent consultant helping companies operationalize Large Language Models (LLMs) to accelerate their AI product journey.</p>
 </div>

 ## Get In Touch